 Visions are more powerful than goals because visions have an emotional component.
 When you see a picture, it evokes emotion – involving your heart, not just your head.
 This is far more powerful than only writing down an idea.
 We are moved more than 90% more if there is a compelling picture involved! (think World Trade Center on fire).

 Every business owner I have spoken with always says “I wish I could find sales people that have the same passion as I do.”
 The reality is these people would own their own business if that were the case.
-They will NEVER have the same passion and vision as you, so plan to set parameters, targets, rules, expectations and metrics to measure their successes (or failures).
-As an "acting sales manager" for many business owners, I help hold sales staff feet to the fire - making sure they are performing they way they should.
+They will NEVER have the same passion and vision as you, so plan to set parameters, targets, rules, expectations, and metrics to measure their successes (or failures).
+As an “acting sales manager” for many business owners, I help hold sales staff feet to the fire – making sure they are performing the way they should.